Theme of the St. Olav Ways

 Here, you can read all about the history of St. Olav – the viking king Olav Haraldsson: https://pilegrimsleden.no/en/articles/vikingkongen-og-helgenen-olav

 In Nidaros, Trondheim, the pilgrimages to St. Olav’s shrine started right after his death at Stiklestad in 1030.
-It quickly became known that he was a holy man and in 1031 he was declared a saint.
+It quickly became known that he was a holy man, and in 1031, he was declared a saint.
 The first witness about this is a poem by Torarin Lovtunge from 1031-35.
-He was the bard of king Olav’s enemy, the Danish king Knut.
-He encouraged the king to pray for St. Olav’s intercessions and described the holy king in this way: “Thus Olav sinlessly saved his soul before his death.”
-Within a few years the pilgrimage to St. Olav’s shrine was so strongly consolidated that it became known far out in Europa.
+He was the bard of King Olav’s enemy, the Danish king Knut.
+He encouraged the king to pray for St. Olav’s intercessions and described the holy king this way: “Thus Olav sinlessly saved his soul before his death.”
+Within a few years, the pilgrimage to St. Olav’s shrine was so firmly consolidated that it became known far out in Europe.

-When the Lutheran reformation reached Norway in 1537, pilgrimages were banned.
-Only in the 20th century people started again to come to Trondheim as pilgrims.
-Especially after the 1970 – 80s more pilgrims appeared.
+When the Lutheran Reformation reached Norway in 1537, pilgrimages were banned.
+Only in the 20th century did people start coming to Trondheim as pilgrims again.
+Especially after the 1970s and 1980s, more pilgrims appeared.